Get information on parent education events, community outreach projects, and special visits/performances going on at the Family Resource Center.

 The Children’s Center is committed to making a positive difference in the lives of all children in our greater community.
-We strive to participate in 4–5 philanthropic activities per school year that will be meaningful and approachable for the preschoolers.
+In a typical year, we strive to participate in 4–5 philanthropic activities that will be meaningful and approachable for the preschoolers.
 We believe that nurturing community service is an important and fundamental value for all children.
-This past year we participated in the following activities:
+In recent years, we participated in the following activities:

 • Project Night Night — We collected gently used and new books to help support children in shelters.